They are lesions that are exposed due to broken skin.

 There are four types of open wounds:

-Most of us refer to abrasions as scrapes, which are open wounds caused by the skin rubbing against a hard or rough surface.
+Most refer to abrasions as scrapes or open wounds caused by the skin rubbing against a hard or rough surface.
 Abrasions are superficial wounds that often do not bleed.

 Clean the wound by rinsing it with water and then rinsing it with a sterile solution to rid the affected area of bacteria and debris.
 Many times these open wounds will crust over like a natural bandage.
 While tempting, avoid picking up the scab as it can delay healing.

 Avulsions occur when the skin tears to reveal the tissue underneath.
-They usually occur as a consequence of violent car accidents or gunshots and lead to extensive bleeding.
+They usually occur due to violent car accidents or gunshots and lead to extensive bleeding.

 Avulsions require immediate medical attention for proper treatment.
 While you wait for professional help, you can apply direct pressure to the injured area to try to stop the bleeding.